nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 kubernetes   ClusterIP   10.96.0.1     <none>        443/TCP        12m
 ```

 There's a default 'kubernetes' service that we can ignore.
-The one we created is 'helloworld'.The Deployment we created specified the state we want our Cluster to be in, while the Service we created exposed the Pod created by the Deployment.
+The one we created is 'helloworld'.
+The Deployment we created specified the state we want our Cluster to be in, while the Service we created exposed the Pod created by the Deployment.

 We can also view the single Node in our Cluster: